CumulusNetworks/cumulus-linux-ansible-modules/README.md

+# Deprecation Notice

+This repository has been deprecated in favor of native Linux modules.
+For more information, see [this knowledge base article](https://support.cumulusnetworks.com/hc/en-us/articles/115010587028).

+---

 This is the top level Git repository for Cumulus Linux Ansible Modules

 The following modules can be found within the [library](library) folder.